opencoweb/coweb-jsoe/examples/inbrowser/README.markdown

 server exists to facilitate communication among remote clients and fulfill some requirements of the OT engine (eg: a total order for operations).

+This example uses the 0.8.3 release of coweb-jsoe (in dist/jsoe/coweb-jsoe-0.8.3).

 ##Running and usage

 To run the Node.js server, run `node server.js`.
 To specify a port to listen on,